Feyerabend/cc/ch07/addition/signals/README.md

 | Geophysics | Seismic wave             | Space and time       |

-The central task of signal processing is to extract useful information from these varying quantities -- removing noise, detecting patterns, compressing data, or transforming representations so that downstream algorithms can work more easily.
+The central task of signal processing is to extract useful information from these varying quantities--removing noise, detecting patterns, compressing data, or transforming representations so that downstream algorithms can work more easily.